Maxim-Mazurok/SAX-TypeScript/README.md

 * An HTML Parser - That's a fine goal, but this isn't it.
 It's just XML.
-* A DOM Builder - You can use it to build an object model out of XML, but it doesn't do that out of the box.
+* A DOM Builder - You can use it to build an object model out of XML, but it does not do that out of the box.
 * XSLT - No DOM = no querying.
 * 100% Compliant with (some other SAX implementation) - Most SAX implementations are in Java and do a lot more than this does.